Saphiretrolet11/IoT_project/README.md

 Rotary encoder extended with M2F cables due to the pins direction pointing the rotary towards the board and making it akward to use

 ## platform

+I decided to use [Adafruit IO](https://learn.adafruit.com/adafruit-io-basics-feeds), it’s a free and simple cloud service.
+The reason for choosing it was that I wanted to send myself the recommended proof time and I noticed that sending a webhook message through Adafruit was a feature, it also seemed to have quite a simple but easy to use statistical presentation.
+In hindsight I would have liked to try Ubidots instead as while it looks a bit more complex it also seems to have better customisation, something I felt Adafruit was lacking as I could not get my dashboard to look especially appealing.
+In future I might move to Ubidots but I would have to change my current MQTT based protocol to an API for data transfer.

 ## Code